 You’re nearing the end.
 Congrats on getting this far!
 The last topic is centered around how you can use dashboards to monitor your KPIs.

 Now you know what a KPI is and the difference between metrics and measures.
 You know how to define your organization’s KPIs, and you know the best practices selecting the right KPIs and for avoiding the most common mistakes.
 You also know what the most important SaaS KPIs are.
 What now?

 Once you have established benchmarks and targets for measuring KPIs, you’ll want to establish processes for monitoring them.
 Dashboarding can be critical in this regard.
 KPI tracking can be done using dashboard software, giving your entire organization insights into your current performance.

 What is KPI software?

-Companies benefit from KPI software through faster and more accurate data collection, instant reports on performance, and alerts when a KPI is over or under achieving.
-KPI software centralizes business's data, while simplifying real-time reporting to always give them a competitive edge.
+Companies benefit from KPI software through faster and more accurate data collection, instant reports on performance, and alerts when a KPI is over or underachieving.
+KPI software centralizes business data while simplifying real-time reporting to always give them a competitive edge.
 And because it's in the cloud and mobile, KPI software increases data visibility.

 KPI Reports and Dashboards

 To be useful, KPIs need to be monitored and reported on; if they change in real-time, they should be monitored in real-time.
 Dashboards are the perfect tool for your KPI reports as they can be used to visually depict the performance of an enterprise, a specific department, or a key business operation.

 Have a look at some of our live dashboards for SaaS companies to demonstrate how you can present key performance indicators to your team: